samirchowdhury/samirchowdhury.github.io/papers.md

 ## Publications

 ### 2020
+0. [Path homology and temporal networks](https://arxiv.org/pdf/2008.11885.pdf). _Accepted to Complex Networks 2020._\
+With Steve Huntsman and Matvey Yutin.
 0. [Gromov-Wasserstein Averaging in a Riemannian Framework](assets/2020-gwa.pdf). _CVPR workshops (DiffCVML)._ \
 With Tom Needham.
 0. [New families of stable simplicial filtration functors](assets/2020-filtration-functors.pdf). _Topology and its Applications._ \